Request a Call

 Formula: CPI = EV/AC; CPI = 1

 2. Planned cost: The planned cost of what still needs to be done.
-Compare this metric to actual cost and adjust the budget if necessary.
+Compare this metric to the actual cost and adjust the budget if necessary.

 3. Planned value: This shows how much of the budget will be spent at a certain point in time.
 Used in earned value management.